Symplectic Excision and Distance Rigidity: Proofs

-Now take the standard toric almost complex structure \(J_{\mathrm{toric}}\).
-FOOO (and earlier Cho--Oh) compute the leading-order terms of the toric superpotential/potential function: for each facet \(F\) the basic Maslov index \(2\) class \(\beta_F\) contributes nontrivially to the curvature term (equivalently, to the potential), with coefficient \(1\); see \cite[\S11]{FOOO_Toric1} and \cite{ChoOhToric}.
-Therefore, for a facet \(F\) minimizing \(\omega(\beta_F)\), the class \(\beta_F\) witnesses \(\Psi(L_p)\) for \(J_{\mathrm{toric}}\), and hence
+Now take the standard toric almost complex structure $J_{\mathrm{toric}}$.
+Fukaya--Oh--Ohta--Ono~\cite{FOOO_Toric1} (and earlier Cho--Oh~\cite{ChoOhToric}) compute the leading-order terms of the toric superpotential/potential function: for each facet $F$ the basic Maslov index $2$ class $\beta_F$ contributes nontrivially to the curvature term (equivalently, to the potential), with coefficient $1$; see \cite[Section~11]{FOOO_Toric1} and~\cite{ChoOhToric}.
+Therefore, for a~facet $F$ minimizing $\omega(\beta_F)$, the class $\beta_F$ witnesses $\Psi(L_p)$ for $J_{\mathrm{toric}}$, and hence

-Since \(\Psi(L_p)\) is independent of \(J\), the same inequality holds for our given \(J\).
-Applying \cite[Theorem~4.8]{STVFluxShape} for this \(J\), we obtain a stable \(J\)-holomorphic map representing some class \(\beta\) with \(\omega(\beta)=\Psi(L_p)\le \min_{F'}\omega(\beta_{F'})\).
-Choosing a disc component \(u_D\) of this stable map, the discussion above gives
+Since $\Psi(L_p)$ is independent of $J$, the same inequality holds for our given $J$.
+Applying \cite[Theorem~4.8]{STVFluxShape} for this $J$, we obtain a~stable $J$-holomorphic map representing some class $\beta$ with~${\omega(\beta)=\Psi(L_p)\le \min_{F'}\omega(\beta_{F'})}$.
+Choosing a~disc component $u_D$ of this stable map, the discussion above gives

 which is the claimed inequality. \end{proof}